-You cannot use the Pay with Revolut to receive payments unless you first enter into a Payment Processing Services Agreement with Revolut Ltd.
+You cannot use Pay with Revolut to receive payments unless you first enter into a Payment Processing Services Agreement with Revolut Ltd.

 We allow some Merchants to receive payments from other Revolut Customers via Pay with Revolut.

-These payments are made directly between the Revolut account of the Customer and the Revolut Payout Account of the Merchant.
+These payments are made directly between the Revolut account of the Customer and the Revolut payout account of the Merchant.
 They are not made via card schemes or other schemes external to Revolut.

 Pay with Revolut can be used by Merchants to receive both Customer Initiated Payments and Merchant Initiated Payments.